LTV XC-142: Development

 During the prototype development the Navy decided to exit the program.
 They were concerned that the strong propeller downwash would make it difficult to operate.
 Their existing HR2S fleet had a ground pressure of about 7.5 psi, and proved to blow people about on the ground and stir up considerable amounts of debris.
 The C-142 was predicted to have an even higher loading of 10 psi, which they believed would limit it to operations to and from prepared landing pads and was therefore unsuitable for assault operations.

 The first prototype made its first conventional flight on 29 September 1964, first hover on 29 December 1964, and first transition on 11 January 1965.
 The first XC-142A was delivered to the Air Force test team in July 1965.
 During the XC-142A program, a total of 420 hours were flown in 488 flights.
 The five XC-142As were flown by 39 different military and civilian pilots.
 Tests included carrier operations, simulated rescues, paratroop drops, and low-level cargo extraction.

-During testing the aircraft's cross-linked driveshaft proved to be its Achilles heel.
+During testing the aircraft's cross-linked driveshaft proved problematic.
 The shaft resulted in excessive vibration and noise, resulting in a high pilot workload.
 Additionally, it proved susceptible to problems due to wing flexing.
 Shaft problems, along with operator errors, resulted in a number of hard landings causing damage.
 One crash occurred as a result of a failure of the driveshaft to the tail rotor, causing three fatalities.
 One of the limitations found in the aircraft was an instability between wing angles of 35 and 80 degrees, encountered at extremely low altitudes.
 There were also high side forces which resulted from yaw and weak propeller blade pitch angle controls.
 The new "2FF" propellers also proved to generate less thrust than predicted.